vbookshelf/BasicBot-Experiments/Exp01-move-forward-in-a-straight-line/README.md

 ### Objective

-Use PWM (Pulse Width Modulation) to vary the speed of each wheel so that the robot moves forward in a fairly straight line instead of drifting left or right
+Use PWM (Pulse Width Modulation) to vary the speed of each wheel so that the robot moves forward in a fairly straight line instead of drifting left or right.

 ### Summary

-The robot drifted to the left when moving forward.
+The robot initially drifted to the left when moving forward.
 This could have been caused by:<br>

 1- The motors and gears are not identical and therefore turn at different speeds,<br>
 2- The movement of the castor wheel<br>